 Did you share a bedroom with a sibling?
 I did for the first twelve years of my life.
 When my mom bought us the house that I think of as home (my parents have moved twice since I moved out) I got to have my own room for the first time.
 I had dreamed about… Continue reading Me and Brené, Cultivating Creativity

-I am so inspired by the things I read about women who are not only reclaiming their own voice and bodies.
+Trigger warning I am so inspired by the things I read about women who are not only reclaiming their own voices, but also their bodies.
 I am even more moved by women who are going a step further into vulnerability by helping other women do the same.
-I was blown away the first time I met Emily May, founder… Continue reading Reclaiming My Body After Sexual Violence
+I was blown away the first time I… Continue reading Reclaiming My Body After Sexual Violence

 I have been avoiding writing about this guidepost for two weeks now.
 Why?
 Because it is probably my biggest struggle.
 Today we look at "Cultivating Self Compassion: Letting Go of Perfectionism."
 I have never researched it but maybe having an eating disorder leads you to the expectation of “perfect” and unattainable goals in all areas… Continue reading Me and Brené, Cultivating Self Compassion